EndPointCorp/end-point-blog/2021/12/responsive-website-with-tailwindcss.md

 <div class="m-4">
 </div>
 ```

 Here, both of the `<div>`s are reusing the same class `m-4`, which is provided out-of-the-box by Tailwind.
 This approach ensures that the project's CSS does not grow, which is important for good user experience.
 Constructing the CSS of a page is a render-blocking task in a web page load.
 So, the bigger the CSS, the longer the wait time for a user to see something on the browser.
-Yes, the HTML payload will grow, albeit just by a little.
+Yes, the HTML payload will grow, but just by a little.

 One of the differences between using Tailwind CSS classes and using `style` attribute is that the latter cannot be used to style pseudoclasses (e.g. `:hover`, `:disabled`).
 With CSS classes, that is achievable, but there are special prefixes that Tailwind provides for each of the variants to take effect.

-e.g.
+For example:

 ```html
 <!-- margin: 1rem by default, margin: 2rem on hover -->
 <div class="m-4 hover:m-8"></div>